no-to-mediocrity/Noteserver/README.md

 ## Automatic deployment

 Just run `./deploy.sh` from the project root.
-This script verifies Docker and pgcli presence, sets up a PostgreSQL container with provided credentials, creates tables, and builds a NoteServer Docker image.
+This script sets up a PostgreSQL container with provided credentials, creates tables, and builds a NoteServer Docker image.
 It then connects NoteServer to the PostgreSQL database using its IP and parameters.
 The script keeps important parameters in separate variables for editing purposes.

 ## Manual deployment